iendjinn/iendjinn/systems/frontier/index.markdown

 - The defender picks a long board edge and deploys all their units within that half of the board.
 - The attacker then places all of their models within 10" of opposite board edge.

-**Evac Zones**

-- The defenders evac zone is their long board edge.
-- The attackers evac zones are the remaining 3 board edges.

 **Attacker objective**

 The attacker places a marker (strong point) anywhere more than 5" from their deployment zone.
-When the attacker has a unit within 5" of the strong point they can seize the strong point as a strategic action.
+When the attacker has a unit within 3" of the strong point they can seize the strong point as a strategic action.

 Remove the strong point, the defender then places a new strong point exactly 15" from the old strong point.